stuartleeks/wsl-clock/README.md

 ## Setup

+Download the ZIP file for a [prebuilt release](https://github.com/stuartleeks/wsl-clock/releases/latest) and unzip to a local folder.

-To set up the scheduled task, clone the repo and run `add-wslclocktask.ps1`.
+To set up the scheduled task, run `add-wslclocktask.ps1` in the content you just unzipped.
+This will set up a scheduled task triggered on Hibernation Resume events to run the `wsl-clock.exe` to check for clock drift on resuming from hibernation.

 ## Cleanup